CSS-Windows/WindowsDiag/ALL/XRay/ReadMe.md

 # instructions on how to resolve, link to public KBs etc.)
 #
 # Parameter(s)
-# $online Boolean, Input
+# $offline Boolean, Input
-# $true if running on the actual computer
+# $False if running on the actual computer
-# $false not running on the actual computer, diagnostics needs to run against offline data
+# $True  if not running on the actual computer, diagnostics needs to run against offline data
 #
 # Returns
 # $ReturnCode_Success if diagnostic function ran successfully